paragkapoorcs/pk1/automation/01_Before_Installation/readme.md

 For seting up the Google Cloud Composer Enviornment please refer to https://cloud.google.com/composer/docs/how-to/managing/creating

 After setting up the composer enviornment, need to update the google provider on airflow.
 Install the packeges from pipy to version 5.1.0(Current Version)

+Copyright 2021 Google Inc. All rights reserved.

+The use of this software is governed by the Pre-GA Offering Terms section of the the Service Specific Terms set forth at https://cloud.google.com/terms/service-terms#general-service-terms